Man, 35, Charged With Murder After Dad Stabbed To Death On Train To London

-A man has been charged with the murder of Lee Pomeroy, 51, who died after he was stabbed on a train in Surrey on Friday.
+A man has been charged with the murder of Lee Pomeroy who died after he was stabbed on a train in Surrey on Friday.

 Pomperoy had been taking his 14-year-old son on a trip to London when he was stabbed to death in Horsley in a “horrific and pointless attack”.